ppwfx/nodejs-queue-adapter/README.md

 ### Usage

-More extensive documentation will be added shortly, please have a look at the tests so far
+A more extensive documentation will be added shortly, please have a look at the tests so far

 Basic Javascript